 E-cigarettes, on the other hand, do not contain tobacco but instead carry a nicotine-containing liquid, which is heated into a vapour and breathed in.
 The nicotine satisfies the cravings associated with a smoking addiction but it doesn’t cause cancer.

 The common misconception could now be playing a major role in smokers not believing there is a significantly reduced risk of harm between traditional and e-cigarettes, so aren’t making the switch.

 “It’s troubling that adults’ misperceptions about the health effects of nicotine persist despite the long-term availability of FDA-approved over-the-counter NRT products,” said Karen Gerlach, lead author on the study.

 Pinney Associates, a pharmaceutical development company, went on to say the study shows federal regulators need to be upfront and clearer “to the public, especially smokers, that nicotine is not what is causing smoking-related disease”.

 Gerlach said that having federal regulators, as well as public-health advocacy group, provide more clarity on how nicotine is consumed can help smokers “understand that there is a continuum of risk across nicotine-containing products, and use that understanding to help them reduce risks to their health.”

 Following the report, doctors have confirmed they commonly find patients falsely believe it's the nicotine inside cigarettes which cause cancer, so don’t see the benefits of trying safer alternatives.

-Dr. John Spangler, professor of family and community medicine at Wake Forest Baptist Medical Center, said he faces “this misconception about nicotine virtually every day in clinic”.
+Dr. John Spangler, professor of family and community medicine at Wake Forest Baptist Medical Centre, said he faces “this misconception about nicotine virtually every day in clinic”.